Hwwv/mat237rsguoft.github.io/README.md

 # mat237rsguoft.github.io
 This is a record for an RSG(recognized study group) of MAT237Y1 in University of Toronto during 2025-2026 Fall&amp;Winter semester.
 Here we keep track of our meetings and share thoughts and progress.
-And maybe, there are some
+And maybe, there are some other resources.

 MAT237Y1: [Official course introduction][https://artsci.calendar.utoronto.ca/course/mat237y1], a course goes on further to multiple variables based on MAT137Y1, one-variable Calculus.\(TBC\)